N-Medvedev/XTANT-3_coupling_data/README.md

 1) Electron temperature in [K]
 2) Electronic heat capacity [J/(m^3K)]

-_Note #3: not all materials, for which the coupling parameter is present, may have the electron heat capacity_
+_Note #3: not all materials, for which the coupling parameter is present, may have a file with the electron heat capacity_

 ## Disclaimer